New Hospital Sinks Intended to Reduce Infections May Actually Be Making the Problem Worse

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 If you or a loved one has suffered injuries that may be the result of medical malpractice, you should consider discussing the matter with a Georgia Personal Injury and Medical Malpractice Attorney at Montlick & Associates right away.
-With more than thirty-two years of experience, Montlick & Associates, focuses its practice on helping individuals who have been injured through no fault of their own, whether it be from a car accident, dog bite, boating accident, or personal injuries resulting from medical malpractice, among others.
+With more than 38 years of experience, Montlick & Associates, focuses its practice on helping individuals who have been injured through no fault of their own, whether it be from a car accident, dog bite, boating accident, or personal injuries resulting from medical malpractice, among others.

 To learn more about what legal options may be available to you, contact Montlick & Associates, Attorneys at Law, today by calling (800) LAW-NEED (529-6333) to schedule your free consultation with one of our Georgia Personal Injury and Medical Malpractice Attorneys.
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.